 Central Terminal Restoration Corporation (CTRC), a non-profit firm that is part of the Polish Community Center of Buffalo, purchased Central Terminal in August 1997 4 for $1 and the assumption of approximately $25,000 in back taxes.
 14

 Assemblyman Paul A. Tokasz secured a $15,000 grant to begin work to restore the four clocks on the 10th floor of the terminal tower.
 8 The clocks were so heavily damaged that they had to be rebuilt largely from photographs.
-Each was equipped with a new electric motor and had new faces installed, constructed of sandblasted plate glass and hands of bronzed aluminum.
+Each was equipped with a new electric motor and had new faces installed, constructed of sandblasted plate glass and hands of bronzed aluminium.
 The clocks were relit in a ceremony on October 1, 1999.

 In 2000, CTRC obtained a $1 million in funding to secure Central Terminal and complete 300 tons of debris from the building and grounds.
 9 10 Work to repair the roof was completed in July.

-The clock that was in the center of the concourse, stripped in the 1980’s, was located in Chicago in 2003.
+The clock that was in the centre of the concourse, stripped in the 1980’s, was located in Chicago in 2003.
 It was purchased for $25,000 in late-2004 through fundraising organized by WBEN and a donation by M&T Bank and restored in 2005.
 7 The clock was then displayed in the M&T Bank lobby in downtown until June 2009 when it was relocated to Central Terminal.